jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 One question showcased how deeply our society can fall for dark majic.

-Among the many questions, I had to ask customers about their car's color.
+Among the many questions I had to ask customers, one was their car's color.
 I'd often hear something like, "It's midnight summer blue."
 Being somewhat of a jokester, I'd sometimes play around and ask, "you sure it wasn't sunrise winter blue?".
 And the customer would almost always reply with, "No, it's the midnight summer.
 I'm positive."

+What the customer meant to say is "blue."

 My chuckle would turn into amazement when I'd ask about the other car.
 I'd almost always hear, "I have no idea."

 It was a pain because my job was to get this information.
 But even though they were just in a car accident together, customers usually didn't remember a thing about the other car.
 I mean nothing.
 Not the make, model, color, not even if it was a sedan or SUV.
-When a driver ran into a horse, they'd remember lots of details; but a car?
+When a driver ran into a horse, they'd remember lots of details, but a car?

 Usually, I'd have to write "unknown" and move on.